MohammadSameer19/lies-as-a-service/README.md

 ---

 **Remember:** These are jokes!
 Don't actually tell your manager that Mercury is in retrograde.
+XD